San Diego Native Landscaping

 Xylococcus bicolor (Mission Manzanita) 20-footer

-Submitted by Scott on Sun, 12/09/2012 - 1:12pmClick on title to read content
+Submitted by Scott on Sun, 12/09/2012 - 1:12pmClick on underlined title to read more detail about this plant.

 Below, closeup from patio above, on south side of garage: